DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 that allow them access to banned websites.

 Media freedom has always been a problematic issue in Turkey.
-Freedom of expression is restricted by laws that include quite broad definitions of crimes such as “defamation of Atatürk”, “threats against the unity of the state”, “threats against national security” or “defamation of religion”.
+Freedom of expression is restricted by laws that include quite broad definitions of crimes such as 'defamation of Atatürk', 'threats against the unity of the state', 'threats against national security' or 'defamation of religion'.
 Although communication rights improved in the early 2000s under the AKP (Justice and Development Party), the situation seems to have worsened in recent years, especially after the 2013 Gezi protests when hundreds of thousands of people took to the streets in Istanbul against the Erdoğan government.
 Since then, the government has attempted to put pressure on mass media outlets and introduce stricter control measures for online content.
 A change to the law in 2014 enabled the blocking of websites within 24 hours, in the absence of a court order, by the Telecommunications Communication Presidency and the Ministry of Transport, Maritime Affairs and Communication.
 This leads to the arbitrary blocking of many websites in Turkey that are critical of government policies.

 Given this political situation in Turkey, VPN, DNS and proxy services have become important tools to circumvent censorship and access content.
 In this sense, circumvention practices in Turkey have evolved in response to local political conditions.
 The key issue here is access to blocked social networking and video sites, especially YouTube and Twitter.
 Using VPNs to access commercial streaming sites like Netflix is not popular – partly because Turks have long used P2P networks and, more